Shobha-m-collab/Credit-Card-Lead-Prediction/README.md

 # Credit Card Lead Prediction
-This is a hackathon organised by https://datahack.analyticsvidhya.com to help fellow machine learning/data science learners to land their dream jobs.
+This is a hackathon organised by https://datahack.analyticsvidhya.com to help machine learning engineers land their dream jobs.
-The hackathon named as Credit Card Lead Prediction is a machine learning(ML) problem where we have to help the Happy Customer in identifying customers that could show higher intent towards a recommended credit card.
+The hackathon is popularly known as Job-A-Thon, 2021.
+It is a two class classification problem where we have to predict whether a customer will get a credit card or not, based various attributes.